 - When the policyholder dies, the beneficiaries of the life insurance will receive the face value of the policy.

-- For the life insurance policy to be enforceable, the policyholder must pay at least a single premium upfront or regular premiums over time.
+- For the policy to be enforceable, the policyholder must pay at least a single premium upfront or regular premiums over time.
 Note that some deaths are covered over time.

 Why you need it?

 Life insurance will in most cases secure the lifestyle or wealth of your family.
 In some cases, your family get to be in a better financial position.